thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_B.md

 Powers
 :   Powers are the first of the overtly militant angelic orders (looking from
     top down).
-They prevent the work of the Virtues from interference.
+They protect the work of the Virtues from interference.
 This, to me, implies that God providentially foresaw that giving angels free will would entail a universe in which that free will was exercised in wrong ways.